TheGX/LTW/README.md

 # LTW

 ## Project - House Rental
-Website where owners and can list their houses and apartments for tourists to rent.
+Website where hosts and can list their houses for tourists to rent.

 - [x] There are simultaneously two types of users: tourists and hosts
 - [x] Register a new account